RobertMiski/UWE-Principles-of-programming/Python/Object-oriented-programming/README.md

 This file explains the difference between both dynamic and static attributes and how to use them.

-## 3 - static-methods
+## 3 - static-functions

-This file explains how to use static method in a class how how to access them.
+This file explains how to use static function in a class how how to access them.

 ## 4 - Inheritance